|

 This is particularly true if you’re trying to complete projects around work schedules, travel plans, and family life.

-While some of these projects took an extra set of hands and some DIY skills, other projects can simply be completed with a little time, paint, or stain.
+While some of these projects took an extra set of hands and DIY skills, other projects can simply be completed with a little time, paint, or stain.

 1. Declutter